Shubham-Saboo/medical-chatbot/README.md

-# README: RAG enabled Medical Chatbot
+# RAG enabled Medical Chatbot

 I built a smart Medical Chatbot that uses Retrieval Augmented Generation using open-source tools.
 We'll use Langchain for building RAG pipeline, HuggingFace for embeddings, Faiss CPU for vector storage, and Mistral with Streamlit for a conversational interface.